-The following table illustrates the fair value hierarchy of the Corporation's financial instruments as at December 31, 2017:
+The following table illustrates the fair value hierarchy of the Corporation's financial instruments as at December 31, 2019:

-Quoted prices in active markets (Level 1) Other observable inputs (Level 2) Unobservable inputs (Level 3) Total Derivative related liability Long-term debt - \$56 - - \$134,572 \$56 \$134,572
+Quoted prices in active markets (Level 1) Other observable inputs (Level 2) Unobservable inputs (Level 3) Total Derivative related liability - \$1,930 - \$1,93 0 Long-term debt - - \$230,876 \$230,876

-26. Capital management
+27. Capital management

-The Utility, manages its equity by managing revenues, expenses, assets and liabilities to ensure the Utility effectively achieves its objectives while remaining a going concern.
-For the purpose of this calculation capital is the Utility's equity which is comprised of share capital, contributed capital and accumulated funds in the form of retained earnings.
+The Utility's capital is its shareholder's equity which is comprised of share capital, contributed surplus and retained earnings.
+The Utility manages its equity by managing revenues, expenses, assets and liabilities to ensure the Utility effectively achieves its objectives while remaining a going concern.